apple patient

 AirTags: Battery needs to be replaced

 In addition, AirTags feature IP67 water resistance and a replaceable battery that lasts for a year.
-The IP67 rating means that the AirTags are waterproof up to a maximum depth of 1 meter and for up to 30 minutes.
-Despite this rating, Apple explains that the resistance "may decrease with normal wear and tear."
-As for battery life, Apple explains that the AirTags have a battery life of more than a year thanks to the use of low-energy and encrypted Bluetooth.
-Once the battery runs out, it can be easily replaced as it uses a CR2032 coin cell.
-While a single AirTag costs 35 euros, Apple charges around 119 euros for a pack of four.
-The new tracking accessory will be available from Friday, April 23rd pre-ordered (Image: Apple)
+The IP67 rating means the AirTags are waterproof to a maximum depth of 1 meter and for up to 30 minutes.
+Despite this rating, Apple states that resistance "may decrease with normal wear and tear."
+Regarding battery life, Apple explains that the AirTags have a battery life of more than a year thanks to the use of low-power and encrypted Bluetooth.
+Once the battery runs out, it can be easily replaced as it uses a CR2032 coin cell battery.
+While a single AirTag costs €35, Apple charges around €119 for a pack of four.
+The new tracking accessory will be available starting Friday, April 23. pre-ordered (Image: Apple)

 • "Spring Loaded" event: Apple introduces AirTag